Ergi: Saleby Runestone

+The adjective argr occurs on a Viking Age Younger Futhark runic inscription on runestone Vg 67 in Saleby, Sweden.
+The inscription includes a curse that anyone breaking the stone would become a rata, translated by Rundata as a 'wretch', 'outcast', or 'warlock', and argri konu (dative), which is translated by Rundata as 'maleficent woman'.
+Here argri appears to be related to the practice of seiðr and represents the most loathsome term the runemaster could imagine calling someone.

+Grey Goose Laws

 To accuse another man of being argr was called scolding (see nīþ) and thus a legal reason to challenge the accuser in hólmganga.
 If hólmganga was refused by the accused, he could be outlawed (full outlawry) as this refusal proved that the accuser was right and the accused was argr.
 Being proven to be an ergi or niðing was generally punished by becoming an outlaw in surviving law codes.
 If the accused fought successfully in hólmganga and had thus proven that he was not argr, the scolding was considered what was in Old English called eacan, an unjustified, severe defamation, and the accuser had to pay the offended party full compensation.
-The Gray Goose Laws states:
+The Gray Goose Laws, from the Icelandic Commonwealth period, states:

 There are three words—should exchanges between people ever reach such dire limits—which all have full outlawry as the penalty; if a man calls another ragr, stroðinn or sorðinn.
 As they are to be prosecuted like other fullréttisorð and, what is more, a man has the right to kill in retaliation for these three words.
 He has the right to kill in retaliation on their account over the same period as he has the right to kill on account of women, in both cases up the next General Assembly.
 The man who utters these words falls with forfeit immunity at the hands of anyone who accompanies the man about whom they were uttered to the place of their encounter.

 The Saleby Runestone uses the term argri konu in a curse.